aamirshafiq14/solution-assignment7/Solution-Assignment7.md

 print(f"\nGreat!
 The sum of your favorite numbers is {numbers_sum}.\n")
 ```

-## Checking If numbers are Prime or not
+## Checking If the Sum is Prime or not

 ```python
 from sympy import isprime